Menu ≡ ╳

 You’ve been hearing and will continue to hear about Madrid Central which will drastically change the flow of traffic in the heart of the nation’s capital – and ultimately give the Madrileños clean air.
-Two thousand Madrid folk die yearly from pollution and it will take some time and an ironclad commitment by local politicians to reverse the situation.
-But the process has begun.
+An estimated two thousand air-pollution related deaths occur in Madrid yearly.
+(On the national scale, the figure is 30,000 according to the European Environment Agency.)
+It will take some time and an ironclad commitment by local politicians to reverse the situation.
+But in Madrid, the process has begun.

 As expected, the radical measure isn’t everyone’s cup of tea.
 Where, before, there were six traffic lanes on Gran Via, there are now only four, two in each direction.
 What the cars lost, the pedestrians gained, infuriating car and cab drivers while allowing people to walk around with happy faces, obviously less stressed out.
 All that pedestrian room!

 Guidepost did an informal survey on the inauguration of the widened sidewalks of Gran Via last 23 November.
-The turnout at the vortex of Madrid’s most important commercial and tourist area was massive, the ambience decidedly one of fiesta.
+The inaugural turnout at the vortex of Madrid’s most important commercial and tourist area was massive, the ambiance decidedly one of fiesta.

 The dichotomy of the huge crowd’s feelings about the “new” Gran Vía could be summed up by the two opposing phrases that we’ve caught in the crowd.
 (1) “Que guay, tío; que guay Gran Via (Man, it’s cool.
 Gran Vía is cool)!”
 (2) “Nos han jorobado la vida (They’ve ruined our lives).”